 There are a couple different ways in which porcelain items are decorated.
 The most common today is molded, decorated, and glazed.
 Others are molded and enameled then fired again.
 The third type is under glaze in blue and red.
 The Chinese have always been extremely proficient at porcelain work, and have produced numerous pieces that look like coral, glass, stone, and many other materials.

-What's your Porcelain Figurine worth?
+What's your Porcelain Figurine worth in 2021?
 Here are some recently sold items.

 |Royal Worcester Anna In Perfect Cond Limited Edition 75||08/2021||£138.30|